-- When the battery cartridge is discharged almost completely, voltage will drop and the fastening torque will be reduced. - Driver bit or socket bit Failure to use the correct size driver bit or socket bit will cause a reduction in the fastening torque. - 3.
-Bolt - Even though the torque coefficient and the class of bolt are the same, the proper fastening torque will differ according to the diameter of bolt. - Even though the diameters of bolts are the same, the proper fastening torque will differ according to the torque coefficient, the class of bolt and the bolt length. - 4.
-The manner of holding the tool or the material of driving position to be fastened will affect the torque. - 5.
-Operating the tool at low speed will cause a reduction in the fastening torque.
+- When the battery cartridge is discharged almost completely, voltage will drop and the fastening torque will be reduced. - Impact socket - Failure to use the correct size impact socket will cause a reduction in the fastening torque. - A worn impact socket (wear on the hex end or square end) will cause a reduction in the fastening torque. - 3.
+Bolt - Even though the torque coefficient and the class of bolt are the same, the proper fastening torque will differ according to the diameter of bolt. - Even though the diameters of bolts are the same, the proper fastening torque will differ according to the torque coefficient, the class of bolt and the bolt length. - The manner of holding the tool or the material of driving position to be fastened will affect the torque. - Operating the tool at low speed will cause a reduction in the fastening torque.